itamarcaspi/psymonitor/README.md

-For the illustration purposes we will use data on the credit risk in the European sovereign sector, that is proxied by an index constructed as a GDP weighted 10-year government bond yield of the GIIPS (Spain, Ireland, Italy, Greece, and Portugal) countries, and comes with the ‘psymonitor’ package.
+For the illustration purposes we will use data on the credit risk in the European sovereign sector, that is proxied by an index constructed as a GDP weighted 10-year government bond yield of the GIIPS (Greece, Ireland, Italy, Portugal, and Spain) countries, and comes with the ‘psymonitor’ package.

 Let’s walk through some basics.
 First load the `psymonitor` package and get data on GIIPS spread.